Appointment & Event Registration Surveys

 Anonymous Links

-If you are using an Anonymous Link (for example, you want to post a link on your website), then go to the Survey Options and select Prevent Ballot Box Stuffing.
+If you are using an anonymous link (for example, you want to post a link on your website), then go to the Survey options and select Prevent multiple submissions.

 Email and Personal Links